ECT261 Final Examination Practice

 d) None of the above

-10. What is the information frequency in the AM signal pictured above?
+12. What is the percentage of modulation of the AM signal pictured above?

 d) None of the above